Caulonia (ancient city): Foundation

-There is no literary evidence for the foundation date of Caulonia, but archeological evidence shows that it was founded early in the second half of the seventh century BC.
+Archeological evidence shows that it was founded early in the second half of the seventh century BC.
 Both Strabo and Pausanias mention that the city was founded by Achaean Greek colonists.
 Pausanias also gives the name of the oecist, or founder, as Typhon of Aegium.
 Others sources such as Pseudo-Scymnus claim that it was founded by Croton.
 A. J. Graham does not consider these two options to be mutually exclusive because the oecist and settlers could have been invited by Croton.

-Sixth and fifth centuries BC
+6th and 5th centuries BC

-It has been thought that Caulonia was ruled by Croton for some time, but A. J. Graham considers this uncertain.
-The fact that Caulonia minted its own coins in the sixth century BC suggests that it was independent.
-Also, the claim of Croton over such a long stretch of coast close to its rival Locri would have been risky.
+It had been thought that Caulonia was ruled by Kroton for some time but the fact that Caulonia minted its own coins in the 6th century BC suggests that it was independent.
+Also, the claim of Kroton over such a long stretch of coast close to its rival Locri would have been risky.
 According to Thucydides Caulonia supplied Athens with timber for ships during the Peloponnesian War (431–404 BC).
 The store of timber at Caulonia was attacked and burned by forces from Syracuse.

 Conquest by Syracuse

-In 389 BC the city was conquered by Dionysius I of Syracuse, who transplanted its citizens to Syracuse and gave them citizenship and an exemption from taxes for five years.
+In 389 BC the city was conquered by Dionysius I of Syracuse at the Battle of the Elleporus, who transplanted its citizens to Syracuse and gave them citizenship and an exemption from taxes for five years.
 He then levelled the city to the ground and gave its territory to his ally Locri.

-Apparently it was refounded by Dionysius II of Syracuse several decades later.
-Dionysius II probably gave control over the city to Locri.
-Archaeological evidence confirms that the city was deserted for some time in the fourth century BC.
-Later in the same century, it was permanently inhabited again.
+It was refounded by Dionysius II of Syracuse several decades later and he probably gave control over the city to Locri.

 Roman conquest and abandonment

-This was not the end of misfortune for the city however, for it was razed two more times.
-It was destroyed during the Pyrrhic War (280–275 BC) and taken by the Campanians, who formed the largest contingent of allies in the army of Rome.
+The city was razed two more times: it was destroyed during the Pyrrhic War (280–275 BC) and taken by the Campanians, who formed the largest contingent of allies in the army of Rome.
 In 200 BC the town was completely destroyed by the Romans, when it sided with Hannibal during the Punic Wars.
-It was probably around this time that the ancient site of Caulonia, directly on the Ionian coast, was abandoned in favor of a more protected site inland.
+It was probably around this time that the ancient site of Caulonia, directly on the Ionian coast, was abandoned in favour of a more protected site inland.
 About 200 years later when the city is mentioned by Strabo, it is described by him as "situated before a valley" and deserted.